 During these years, as well as developing the I.S.A., she has travelled continually conducting retreats, Satsangs and seminars in many countries across 5 continents.
 She holds a doctorate in psychology from the University of London and brings insights from this academic East and West well adjusted to daily life in global times.
 People from all over the word seek her compassionate and perceptive spiritual guidance.

 In the last several years of his life Fr Bede Griffiths (OSB Cam) continuously encouraged people to form small contemplative prayer groups everywhere he went.
 He insisted God's call to contemplation is universal and the only reason it is not effective is the lack of receptivity.

 Satsang Meditation Groups strive to continue this encouragement by providing suggested resources to feed the contemplative heart.

 Fr Bede Griffiths OSB Cam (also known as Swami Dayananda ("bliss of compassion") as a Sanyassi Monk.

-Meeting dates will be held at 7.30pm on the second and fourth Thursday of the month beginning in May 2015.
+Meetings are held at 11 am on the second and fourth Thursday of the month.
 (Suggested Donation per session: Wage Earners: paper, Concession Card Holders: gold coin)